mapcode-foundation/mapcode-java/README.md

 The local `.gitignore` file in the Git repository itself to reflect those file only that are produced by executing regular compile, build or release commands, such as:
 `target/ out/`

+# Bug Reports and New Feature Requests

+If you encounter any problems with this library, don't hesitate to use the `Issues` session to file your issues.
+Normally, one of our developers should be able to comment on them and fix.